zzf495/Reimplementation-of-Attractive-Feature-Selection-and-Clustering-Methods/readme.md

 - 2021-DSDPL [[8]](https://www.sciencedirect.com/science/article/pii/S0031320320303848): Dual subspace discriminative projection learning

-  > I achieves 90% accuracy on `AR_Face` with 560-dimensions, while the authors adopt 540-dimensions for experiments.
+  > I achieve 90% accuracy on `AR_Face` with 560-dimensions, while the authors adopt 540-dimensions for experiments.
 The results of the codes may not be consistent with the paper.

 ---